Music Instructor - Strings

 Office phone: 402-643-7282

 Michael Keelan began his career as a member of the Lincoln Symphony, besides performing with the Omaha Symphony and his own musical family.
-While at Baldwin-Wallace Conservatory, outside Cleveland, he won the concerto competition with Tchaikovsky's concerto.
-From 2002-04 he was a member of the Fairfax (VA) Symphony outside Washington, D.C., while attending the University of Maryland.
+He attended Baldwin Wallace Conservatory near Cleveland, and from 2002-04 was a member of the Fairfax (VA) Symphony outside Washington, D.C., while attending the University of Maryland.

-His playing has been aired on Nebraska and Wisconsin public radio.
+His playing has been aired on Nebraska and Wisconsin public radio, and he is often heard as an announcer and host on NET Radio.
 His violin teachers were Elisabeth Adkins, Julian Ross, Anton Miller, and Morris Collier.

 M.M., University of Maryland - College Park